Stay motivated by rowing with the PM5 Performance Monitor

 Variation in your workouts is key

-By variating your workouts with different intensity, strokes per minute and duration depending on your fitness and long term goals – will help you staying motivated.
-Using music during your workouts can also make you feel more motivated.
+By varying your workouts with different intensities, strokes per minute, and duration depending on your fitness and long-term goals, you can help stay motivated.
+Additionally, using music during your workouts can also make you feel more motivated.

-Remember that you can row at a slower stroke rate – say between 18 and 22 strokes per minute and still variate your intensity.
-On the PM5 performance monitor, stroke rate is displayed in the upper right corner and power output appears in the center of the monitor and can be displayed in pace (time per 500 m), watts or calories.
+Remember that you can row at a slower stroke rate – between 18 and 22 strokes per minute – and still vary your intensity.
+On the PM5 performance monitor, stroke rate is displayed in the upper right corner and power output appears in the center of the monitor, and can be displayed in pace (time per 500 m), watts, or calories.